andreacalderonvv/cse15l-lab-reports/Lab Report 5.md

 javac -cp ".;..\libs\junit-4.13.2.jar;..\libs\hamcrest-2.2.jar" TestBug.java
 ```

-I ran that command to that I can compile the test cases on TestBug.java, I already used the cd command to cd into the starter folder, I am not sure what else to do.
+I ran that command so that I can compile the test cases on TestBug.java, I also checked that the file exists.
+I am not sure what else to do.
 Can I get some guidance?

+## TA Response
+---

+Hello, since you have confirmed that the file exists, why don't you try checking if you are in the same directory as the file you want to compile?
+Try an ls or pwd command to check your location. cd if needed. :)

+## What the Student Got:

+pic here

+The bug was that the the student was not in the proper directory.
+Though the file existed, it did not exist in the directory the student was in.